shred/acme4j/src/doc/docs/usage/order.md

 ```

 If supported by the CA, it is possible to negotiate that the certificate can also be downloaded via `GET` request.
-First use `Metadata.isStarCertificateGetAllowed()` to check if this option is supported by the CA. If it is, add `recurrentEnableGet()` to the order parameters to enable it.
+First use `Metadata.isAutoRenewalGetAllowed()` to check if this option is supported by the CA. If it is, add `autoRenewalEnableGet()` to the order parameters to enable it.
 After the order was finalized, you can use any HTTP client to download the latest certificate from the certificate URL by a `GET` request.

-Use `Order.cancelRecurrent()` to terminate automatical certificate renewals.
+Use `Order.cancelAutoRenewal()` to terminate automatical certificate renewals.